 For home-based officials, the mission/post/office must notify Protocol Branch (firstname.lastname@example.org) promptly of new arrivals, and provide completed Arrival Notification — Accredited Official [PDF] and Arrival Notification — Official’s Dependants [PDF] forms, a colour copy of the passport personal data page and one colour passport photo for the official and each dependant.

-Honorary consuls whose appointment has been authorised by issue of an exequatur must complete an Honorary Consul — Commencement form [PDF] and return it with a colour passport photo to Protocol Branch (email@example.com).
+Honorary consuls must complete an Honorary Consul — Commencement form [PDF] and return it with a colour passport photo to Protocol Branch (email@example.com).
+They must provide telephone numbers and confirm (by ticking the relevant section on the form) that these numbers may be published in the Consular List.

 Protocol Branch will then formally accredit the official.
 Identity cards (see section 4.4) are issued to all officials and to the spouses of diplomats, administrative and technical staff and consular officers.
 Identity cards are not issued to the spouses of consular employees, service staff or honorary consuls, or to children.